-Learn how our Chicago med spa uses semaglutide, tirzepatide, and retatrutide (non‑FDA waiver) for medical weight management with safety-first protocols and realistic expectations.
+Learn how our Chicago med spa uses semaglutide, tirzepatide, and retatrutide (once approved) for medical weight management with safety-first protocols and realistic expectations.

 .jpg)